-Before 2018 BC released, his EEE auto was selling for around $37.
+Before 2018 BC was released, his EEE auto was selling for around $37.
 After, it dropped under $30.
 While the price drop may be correlated with the offseason coming and Florial not being in MLB Pipeline’s top 100, I think there is still something to be said for non-licensed autos dropping when a player receives a 1st Bowman Chrome auto.

 Currently, Florial’s EEE auto is worth around 25.89% of his 1st Bowman Chrome auto.
 If that logic is applied to Wander Franco’s auto (accounting for a 20% drop in EEE auto, as well), it would be Franco’s 1st Bowman Chrome auto at $256.47.

 However, that logic cannot be applied here.
 Franco is a 17-year-old hyped shortstop, so all logic goes out the window.
 As we see with Nolan Gorman, hype sells (unwarranted hype).

 What is different about Franco is he deserves the hype.
 He is an extremely well-rounded prospect with his hit, power, and speed combo.
 Let’s not forget about his 60 throw grade, as well.

 If I were to guess where a 1st Bowman Chrome Franco auto will start out of the gate, I’d put it around $400.
-After the first two weeks of rush to grab one (even then, there still will be a lot of buyers), I’d imagine they will settle in around $300-$350.
+After the first two weeks of rushing to grab one (even then, there still will be a lot of buyers), I’d imagine they will settle in around $300-$350.

 At the point his autos are released, he could have already started playing if the Rays push for him to play in full-season ball.
 His performance could directly impact the price of his autos.